 In July 2012, Venezuela joined Mercosur, the Southern Common Market formed in 1991 between Argentina, Brazil, Paraguay and Uruguay.
 Venezuela's membership of Mercosur expanded the market to 217 million people (2014) with a gross domestic product worth US$2 trillion (2015).
-In December 2016 Venezuela will lose its Mercosur voting rights but will continue as a member, on the basis that Venezuela has not fully incorporated all of the group's rules and regulations.
+In December 2016 Venezuela lost its Mercosur voting rights but will continue as a member, on the basis that Venezuela has not fully incorporated all of the group's rules and regulations.